 E. New Employees – New employees who are unable to log into the online reporting tool may access this form.

 Temperature Checks - Departments are discouraged from conducting temperature checks.
 If a department will require temperature checks, the manager must obtain prior approval from the Office of Human Resources.

 Social distancing refers to keeping a distance of at least 6 feet between individuals.
 According to the Centers for Disease Control (CDC), it is one of the most effective methods of avoiding infection and reducing the spread of COVID‐19.
 Social distancing requirements apply in all settings on campus, as well as in public settings, common areas, and shared spaces.

-1) If the public setting, common area, or shared space is indoors, individuals must also wear an appropriate face mask (see Section IV).
+1) Indoors – Individuals must also wear an appropriate face mask (see Section IV).

 B. Social Distancing Alternatives – When social distancing of at least 6 feet is not possible in a public setting, common area, or shared space, additional mitigation, such as the following options, must be implemented where possible:

 1) staggered breaks or shifts

 5) flexible meeting formats, such as video or teleconferencing